leocavalcante/cheer-your-title/README.md

 ### Building the project
 You can run using `make build`.
 It will build the docker container and run the gulp command.
 The output will be on the `build` folder

+### Testing
+For some mysterious reasons, the test doesn't work from inside the docker.
+Just run `npm test` on your local machine and it will probably work.
+Let's hope for the best